clp-research/deep_disfluency/README.md

 `python setup.py install`

+### Option 3: (for development) getting requirements only ###

+If you want to develop but not installing deep_disfluency as a package, and just want to path to it as you'd like to develop it yourself, then simply run the below from inside this folder to install the current requirements (again, depending on your user status, you may need to prefix the below with `sudo` or use a virtual environment):

+`pip install -r requirements.txt`

+If you use this option, in any code you use make sure this folder is on your python path.

-This should now have installed deep_disfluency into the python distribution.
+After you have done the following you should now have installed deep_disfluency into the python distribution.
 Then, if you just want to use the tagger off-the-shelf see the usage in `demos/demo.py` or the notebook `demos/demo.ipynb`.

 ### Use with live ASR ###